About Immune System/Infections

 7T COVID Study –Participants with Severe Illness (NOT COVID-19)

 Are you 45-80 years of age?
-Were you admitted to a UPMC hospital for a severe infection (such as pneumonia or skin infection) that was not COVID-19 in the past 6-15 months?
+Were you admitted to a UPMC hospital for a severe infection (such as pneumonia or skin infection) that was not COVID-19 between March 2020 - July 2022?
 You may be able to participate in a study that involves completing questionnaires, undergoing psychological testing, providing a blood sample, and undergoing a specialized MRI scan of the brain.
 Compensation is provided.

 7T COVID Study

 Are you 45-80 years of age?
-Were you admitted to a UPMC hospital for COVID-19 in the last 6-15 months?
+Were you admitted to a UPMC hospital for COVID-19 between March 2020 - July 2022?
 You may be able to participate in a study to identify the effects of COVID-19 infection on the brain.
 This study involves completing questionnaires, undergoing psychological testing, providing a blood sample, and undergoing a specialized MRI scan of the brain.
 Compensation is provided.

 HIV Research Registry